ANT 204 - Peoples and Cultures of the World (Gen Ed, Social and Behavioral Sciences; Global Perspectives)

 presentation.
 Course has fieldwork opportunities and draws on examples

 from local and worldwide research.
-Fulfills one of the Foundation -
+Fulfills one of the Foundations -

 Social and Behavioral Sciences.
 Offered fall and winter semesters.

 Overview of research methods used in biological anthropology,